How to buy ducted reverse cycle air conditioning

 Warm in winter, cool in summer

-Turning your whole house into an integrated, mean-lean-cooling-and-heating machine is the ultimate in weather-defying comfort - cool air for the kids playing video games in the TV room, something a little balmier for after-dinner yarns in the living area, a cosy warmth welcoming you to bed...
-But the cost, effort and disruption involved means ducted AC installation is not to be taken on lightly, and you really have to do your research!
+Turning your whole house into an integrated cooling and heating machine is the ultimate in weather-defying comfort – cool air for the kids playing video games in the TV room, something a little milder for after-dinner yarns in the living area, and a cosy warmth welcoming you to bed.

 - Want to know how we get our review results?
 Check out air conditioners.